About Fair Wear

 The garment industry is changing.
 Evolving legislation makes for a complex landscape.
 Navigating it alone isn’t easy.

-With over 25 years’ experience strengthening supply chain, our pioneering frameworks and practical tools have already helped hundreds of companies implement responsible business practices, improving the lives of millions of workers worldwide.
+With over 25 years of experience, our pioneering frameworks and practical tools have helped hundreds of companies embed responsible business practices and improve the lives of millions of workers worldwide.
+We do this work together with our members, pioneers, and industry leaders who apply our methodologies in close collaboration with our experts.

-To join us in creating a world of safe and dignified work for all, you can sign up to the HRDD Academy or join as a Fair Wear Member brand.
-Find out more about this below and at www.fairwear.org.
+Join us in creating a world of safe and dignified work for all by signing up to the HRDD Academy or becoming a Fair Wear member brand.
+Learn more below or at www.fairwear.org.

 Fair Wear logo over an image of garment workers in a factory